Published by Christina Riley. Last Updated on November 17, 2023.

 Ready to Enjoy Christmas Fayetteville and Winter, Too?

-If you’ve traveled to North Carolina before, you know, you know that winter is filled with fun seasonal events.
 Add that to all the cool permanent attractions in Fayetteville, and you’ve got an awesome little city worth visiting.

 Seriously, add “Christmas in Fayetteville” to your winter in NC Bucket List, and you won’t be disappointed!